 Paul Madden (Chair)

-Paul is currently the Chief Executive of the Wyatt Trust (www.wyatt.org.au), a major Australian philanthropic institution.
+Paul has an extensive history of making a major contribution to both Australian and overseas communities.
 His past appointments include: ED, Habitat for Humanity SA; EO, Child & Family Welfare Association SA; GM, Mission Australia - SA Region and ED, Baptist Community Services SA.
+He recently retired as Chief Executive of the Wyatt Trust (www.wyatt.org.au), a major Australian philanthropic institution.
 Past Board appointments include SA Housing Trust; Foodbank SA and Association of Major Community Organisations.
 Paul has also served as a Ministerial Advisor and on the Social Security Appeals Tribunal.
 He has undertaken major projects for Government in the areas of child protection and Indigenous substance abuse.

 In 2001 Paul was awarded the Centenary Medal for service to the community.
 More recently he was awarded a Member (AM) of the General Division of the Order of Australia in the 2016 Queen's Birthday Honours for significant service to the community of South Australia, particularly to social welfare and humanitarian organisations, and to philanthropy.
 His academic qualifications include a Master's Degree in Alternative Dispute Resolution.